sirrauf/Minelt/README.md

 ## Usage

 1. Ensure configuration files are properly set up
+2. Activate your virtual environment (if using one)
-2. Run the script:
+3. Run the script:
    ```bash
    python minelt.py
    ```
-3. The program will:
+4. The program will:
    - Read pool configurations from `account_pool.txt`
    - Read Litecoin addresses from `ltc_addrs.txt`
    - Connect to the first available pool